 DAY 2 is beneficial for those involved in clinical trials with investigational products, such as drugs and devices.
 It offers in-depth training on GCP and covers conducting quality research, good documentation practices, understanding the randomization process, and management of investigational drugs.

 This class is offered quarterly at the Center for Learning and Innovation (CLI).
 Registration is required through iLearn; course dates, agenda, and materials can be found on iLearn.
 The class is free to Health System employees.
-Contact Elizabeth LaManna at email@example.com or 516-321-2120 with any questions.
+Contact the Office of Research Policy and Training at RPT@nshs.edu with any questions.

 Please click here to get directions to the Center for Learning and Innovation (CLI).